rtealwitter/OpenStreets/README.md

-## Recurrent Graph Neural Networks and Deep Q Learning
+## Purpose

-for Reducing Traffic and Collisions in Road Networks
+This is the repository accompanying the paper titled "Recurrent Graph Neural Networks and Deep Q Learning for Reducing Traffic and Collisions in Road Networks."

 ### Code